Is Your Project Human Subjects Research? Complete and submit the SLU IRB Human Subjects Research Determination Form for an official determination.

 Emergency Treatment Form

-Emergency Use Informed Consent Template (Revised)
+Emergency Use Informed Consent Template (New)

-Emergency Treatment Status Update/Closure Form
+Emergency Treatment Status Update/Closure Form (New)

 These forms should be used when the use of a test article on a human subject in a life-threatening situation in which no standard acceptable treatment is available, and in which there is not sufficient time to obtain IRB approval [21 CFR 56.102(d)].
 Prior to the use of the test article, please verify whether the article has been used previously at SLU, and contact the IRB for reporting requirements, including the requirement to obtain informed consent [21 CFR 50.23(a)].
 For additional guidance, please refer to the SLU IRB Guidance for Emergency Use of Test Articles.